 Carlos Rosario International Public Charter School

-Allison Kokkoros is an educator and an ed-entrepreneur at heart who believes in the transformative power and role of adult education for learners, their children, the workforce, and our society.
+Allison Kokkoros is an educator and an ed-entrepreneur at heart who believes in the transformative power of adult education for learners, their children, the workforce, and our society.
 She brings 20+ years of experience in adult education and immigrant integration to her work at the helm of the Carlos Rosario School.
 Under her leadership, the School has grown to serve more than 2,500 diverse students annually and expanded to offer new programs and services including Bilingual Teacher Training and the Puentes Exchange Programs with counterpart schools in El Salvador and Ethiopia.
-As an ex officio member of the Board, Allison supports all committees as well as the Development and Advocacy Taskforce.
+Allison serves on the Board’s Strategic Planning & Oversight Committee, and as an ex officio member of the Board, supports all committees and the Diversity, Equity, & Inclusion Taskforce.

 “I am proud to lead an extraordinarily dedicated and compassionate team.
 Together we are building upon the foundation of excellence at our School and adapting to meet the community and regions’ needs now in 2020/21 and going forward.
 For me, a fierce commitment to results for our students in an environment of love and respect is what excellence looks like at the Carlos Rosario School.”

 Vilma Rosario has been a part of the Carlos Rosario School family her entire life, as she is the daughter of our original founder and school namesake.
 Born in Puerto Rico, her commitment to social justice began during childhood in Washington, DC through witnessing the challenges faced by immigrants in her community.
 This influenced her career as a civil rights activist, focusing on issues such as access to translation services, housing displacement, and discrimination in the election system.
-Vilma serves on the Board’s Nominating Committee and the Board Effectiveness Task Force.
+Vilma serves on the Board’s Governance & Nominating Committee, as well as the Diversity, Equity, & Inclusion Taskforce.

 “What inspires me the most about the School is the positive energy that is displayed by the faculty and students.
 Whenever I visit classrooms, it is beautiful to see the sincerity of the teachers as they are explaining the lessons and the interest demonstrated by our students to learn.”